Hobbs Ridge: MacMillan Point

 An ice-free point, 1.5 nmi north of Cape Chocolate, forming the north side of the entrance to Salmon Bay.

 Named in 1992 by US-ACAN after Mark T. MacMillan of San Jose, CA, a research assistant in the United States Antarctic Program who lost his life in a diving accident at New Harbor, McMurdo Sound, on November 14, 1987.

-A graduate of the University of California at Santa Cruz and a diver, he was in a group collecting foraminifera from the sea at the time of the accident..
+A graduate of the University of California, Santa Cruz and a diver, he was in a group collecting foraminifera from the sea at the time of the accident..